Israel and Hamas both claim victory as ceasefire holds | Law-Order

 Israel and Hamas both claimed victory on Friday after their forces ended 11 days of fighting, but humanitarian officials warned that the damage to Gaza would take years to rebuild.
 As Palestinians and Israelis began to assess the scale of the damage, one Gazan said his neighbourhood looked as if it had been hit by a tsunami.
 "How can the world call itself civilised?"
 Abu Ali asked, standing next to the rubble of a 14-storey tower block.

-The Israeli military said an Israeli soldier had been killed as well as 12 civilians, and hundreds were treated for injuries after rocket salvoes caused panic and sent people as far away as Tel Aviv rushing into shelters.
+The Israeli military said an Israeli soldier had been killed as well as 12 civilians, including two children.
+Hundreds were treated for injuries after rocket salvoes caused panic and sent people as far away as Tel Aviv rushing into shelters.
 World Health Organization spokeswoman Margaret Harris said Gaza's health facilities were in danger of being overwhelmed by the thousands of injuries.

 She called for immediate access into the Gaza Strip for health supplies and personnel.
 "The real challenges are the closures," she told a virtual U.N. briefing.
 Gaza has for years been subjected to an Israeli blockade that restricts the passage of people and goods, as well as restrictions by Egypt.